FredKSchott/snowpack/www/_template/tutorials/svelte.md

 The page should now say "Learn Svelte".
 Congratulations! you now have Svelte up and running.

 Image: GIF showing code and site side by side, site is a "Learn Svelte" link on a white background.
 When the text is edit to add "Hello world" and the file saves, the changes show up in the site immediately.

+TODO: This no longer works for some reason

 ## Customize your project layout